clarissacheam/Data-Science-Seminar/Checkpoint_4/README.md

 ## How to Run Files

 Follow the instructions in src.pdf to run the colab notebooks linked within.
-The analysis of this checkpoint is found in Findigns.pdf
+The analysis of this checkpoint is found in Findings.pdf